 - The Linke decisively underperformed the polls and my model’s predictions.
 My model was a lot more bullish on them and was quite wrong about that.
 They ended up having a dismal showing and so did my model in trying to predict their vote share.

 You can look at the interactive chart below to see my model’s predictions, a simple polling average, as well as all individual polls of the final year of the 2021 election cycle.
 You can zoom in to see where my model and the polls differed or to track individual parties throughout the year.
-The free floating dots at teh end represent the final election results.
+The free floating dots at the end represent the final election results.

 What’s next for Vorcast